-- 6.2 Entry on to the various committees of MIP will be voted by all members at the AGM. - 6.3 The Board of Directors have the right to refuse membership to MIP and onto the various committees; they will state the reasons for their refusal in writing. - 6.4 The Quality and Ethics Committee of MIP has the power to suspend or exclude a member for an ethics offence, subsequent to the ratification of the Board.
+- 6.4 The Board of Directors have the right to refuse membership in general, and to the committees, and will state the reasons for their refusal in writing to that member. - 6.5 The Quality and Ethics Committee of MIP has the power to suspend or exclude a member for an ethics offence, subsequent to the ratification of the Board.
 This may be brought before a General Meeting by an involved party.

-Entitlements and Obligations of Members
+Rights and Obligations of Members

-- 7.1 Motions brought forward at the AGM must be put in writing and need to reach the Board of Directors no later than one month prior to the AGM. - 7.2 Attendance at the AGM the member is entitled to vote and to elect. - 7.3 Entitled to all the advantages incorporated in membership to MIP. - 7.4 Formal appeals from applicants in respect of the non-granting of membership. - 7.5 Voting by proxy at AGM must be through written authorisation of another member to vote on the absent member's behalf.
+- 7.1 Introductory motions at the AGM.
+These suggestions are put in writing and need to reach the Board of Directors not later than one month prior to the AGM. - 7.2 Attendance at the AGM the member is entitled to vote and to elect. - 7.3 Entitled to all the advantages incorporated in membership to MIP. - 7.4 Formal appeals from applicants in respect of the non-granting of membership. - 7.5 Voting by proxy at AGM must be through written authorisation of another member to vote on the absent member's behalf.